 - 108 vexations

 So, 108 does have a very symbolic meaning when it comes to a Buddhist Mala!
-Even if you don’t have a full 108 bead Mala, you can often meet “108” beads simply by going around several times (for example, I have a 18 bead wrist Mala which can get me to 108 if I use it 6 times).
+Even if you don’t have a full 108 bead Mala, you can often meet “108” beads simply by going around several times (for example, I have an 18 bead wrist Mala which can get me to 108 if I use it 6 times).

-The Ultimate Smart Watch?
+Buddhist Wrist Malas: The Ultimate Smart Watch?

 - As explained earlier in this article, the tiny wrist Mala is often used to help practitioners remember to practice Buddhism while they are out in the world.
 It also provides a very easy way to perform recitation without having to carry around a large 108 bead Mala (although those can be wrapped around the wrist, they are often too big for most people).